-Vanilla Bean Shortbread Tea Cookies are a simple, buttery, and utterly delicious cookie perfect for any occasion.
+Vanilla Bean Shortbread Cookies are a simple, buttery, and utterly delicious cookie perfect for afternoon tea, an after school snack, or any occasion.

 - 1/2 cup confectioner's sugar